LWM2M

 Registering LWM2M devices

 The data provided during registration must enable LWM2M communication and holds information for factory bootstrap and client-initiated bootstrap.
 In the factory bootstrap mode, the LWM2M client has been configured with the necessary bootstrap information prior to the deployment of the device.
 The client-initiated bootstrap mode requires a LWM2M bootstrap server account preloaded in the LWM2M client.
-Cumulocity IoT supports registration for unsecured and secured LWM2M devices allowing connection with NO_SEC, PSK and X.509 security modes respectively.
+Cumulocity supports registration for unsecured and secured LWM2M devices allowing connection with NO_SEC, PSK and X.509 security modes respectively.

 Single device registration